fac-members/fac-slides/src/slides/term-3/full-stack-app/index.md

 ---

+Page components have two options for getting data:

-A page component can export a `getStaticProps` or `getServerSideProps` function.
+1. export a `getStaticProps` function, or

-These are both places to generate any data your component needs (e.g. fetch from your database).
+2. export a `getServerSideProps` function

+This is where you e.g. query your database.

 ---

 `getStaticProps` marks the page as static.

-Next will build this to HTML when you deploy your site.
+Next will build this to an .html file when you deploy your site.

-That way the server already has the HTML file to send.
+Your server avoids making a dynamic route for this page.

 ---